 Open all year from 9 o'clock

-In addition to the treetop path, the National Park Center Lusen also offers a very beautiful animal sanctuary.
-Since it is relatively extensive with about 7km roundabout, it is also suitable for a long Sunday walk.
-For the 7 km long circular route you should let 3-4 hours.
-Two shortcut variants reduce the distance to 3 km and the walking time to about 1 ½ hours.
-If you want to see lynx, wolf, wildcat, otter, bison, bear and many other animals up close, you will really get their money's worth here.
-Unlike any zoo, you can tell that the animal enclosures have been made for the animals and not for the visitors.
+In addition to the treetop path, the Lusen National Park Center also offers a beautifully landscaped outdoor animal area.
+Since it is relatively extensive with a circular route of around seven kilometers, it is also ideal for an extended Sunday walk.
+You should take three to four hours to do this.
+Two abbreviations reduce the distance to three kilometers and the walking time to around one and a half hours.
+If you want to see lynx, wolf, wild cat, otter, bison, bear and many other animals up close, you really get your money's worth here.
+In contrast to any zoo, you can tell here that the animal enclosures were made for the animals and not for the visitors.
+Highly recommended!

-Plus point: paths are cleared and split in winter.
+Plus point: paths are cleared and split up in winter.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.